Magic Quadrant for Network Access Control

 - ForeScout has some of the largest active deployments of all vendors.

-- To obtain postadmission threat protection in distributed environments requires CounterACT appliances at each remote location, which drives up the cost of deployment.
+- Obtaining postadmission threat protection in distributed environments requires CounterACT appliances at each remote location, which drives up the cost of deployment.
 ForeScout customers have the option of implementing CounterACT appliances in a centralized approach, which is less expensive, but also reduces ForeScout's threat protection functionality.

-Based in Tampa, Florida, and founded in 2007, Impulse Point continues its focus on the higher education and K-12 markets.
-Impulse Point delivers its SafeConnect solution as a managed service, which includes system monitoring, problem determination and resolution, updates to device type, antivirus and OS profiling recognition, and remote backup of policy configuration data.
-SafeConnect can be implemented as a hardware or virtual appliance.
-In 2012, Impulse Point added the ability to support identity-to-device association and session tracking by introducing the Identity Correlation Manager, an appliance-based component that integrates with the SafeConnect policy server.
+Based in Lakeland, Florida, and founded in 2007, Impulse Point continues its focus on the higher education and K-12 markets.
+Impulse Point delivers its flagship SafeConnect solution as a managed service, which includes system monitoring, problem determination and resolution, updates to device type, antivirus and OS profiling recognition, and remote backup of policy configuration data.
+All Impulse Point products can be implemented as a hardware or virtual appliance.
 Education institutions should consider Impulse Point.

 - Feedback from Impulse Point customers continues to indicate that SafeConnect can be quickly implemented.
 Its Layer 3 approach to enforcement eliminates the need to test compatibility at Layer 2 (at the LAN switch level).

 - The Identity Publisher feature correlates device and user identity information and exports it to multiple third-party sources (such as AirWatch, Exinda, Procera Networks, iboss Network Security, Palo Alto Networks and Fortinet), which enables identity-based policies.
 For example, for a specific user, the integrated solution can provision how much bandwidth all of that user's devices are consuming, and can apply the appropriate policy.